AgidiMaro/100DaysOfCode-Web/Day16/Readme.md

 - Wrote a roman numeral converter.
     - create a lookup object containig all the roman letter, using key value pairs
 - Did some reading oon declarative vs immperative programming.
 Declarative is simple using maps, reduce etc while imperative is verbose using for and while loops buts has better performance
-- Tackled the ceasar cipher
+- Completed the ceasar cipher

-time :
+time : 7hrs